GPs in Calderdale are urging those most vulnerable to flu to get their free vaccination ahead of the winter period when the virus is most common.

 - are pregnant

 - receive a carer’s allowance, or are the main carer for an older or disabled person who may be at risk if you get sick

 - live with someone who’s at high risk from coronavirus (on the NHS shielded patient list)

 Dr Farrukh Javid, GP at Rastrick Health Centre and Calderdale’s clinical lead for flu, wants people to be clear on why it’s important to have a flu jab:

-Speak to your GP, pharmacist or midwife for information on the flu vaccine.
-You can also go to www.nhs.uk/staywell for more details on the flu vaccine and how to stay well over the winter months.
+Contact to your GP practice, a pharmacist or midwife online or over the phone for information on the flu vaccine.
+You can also go to www.nhs.uk for more details on the flu vaccine and how to stay well over the winter months.